MyTooliT/ICOapi/README.md

 ### Data Structure

-Withing the ``sensors.yaml`` file, two separate areas exist.
+Within the ``sensors.yaml`` file, two separate areas exist.
 One contains the sensor information and one the configurations which reference the sensors.
 Additionally, a field for the default configuration exists.
 The file then looks like this: